papa-vova/spec2code-naive/config/README.md

     log_level: "INFO"               # DEBUG, INFO, WARNING, ERROR

   # Common model parameters (optional)
+  # These parameters are passed to all models,
+  # and can be overridden in individual model configs
   common_model_parameters:
-    temperature: 0.7                # Applied to all models unless overridden
+    temperature: 0.7
-    top_p: 1.0                     # Applied to all models unless overridden
+    top_p: 1.0
-    streaming: false               # Applied to all models unless overridden
+    streaming: false
 ```

 #### Parameters: